BradleyCulley/bradleyculley.github.io/_posts/2023-12-26-the-desperation-and-the-love.md

 One of the clerks made some special accommodation for me.
 As I recall, the accommodation was brewing a fresh batch of decaf.</p>

-<p>By the time I left the gas station, we'd all been treated to one man's (semi-sad, but he was upbeat about it) life's story, involving injury and unemployment, as I recall.
+<p>By the time I left the gas station, we'd all been treated to one man's (semi-sad, but he was upbeat about it) life's story...involving injury and unemployment, as I recall.
 The patrons - complete strangers - were chatting amicably amongst ourselves.</p>

 <p>There's a particular kind of characteristically public, and characteristically freewheeling, love in The United States.